Oh Eui-shik: Early life

 Oh Eui-sik was born on November 1, 1983, in Jeju, where he resided until his early twenties.
-He then relocated to Seoul and worked as an office worker in the design interior field.
-His office was located in Daehakro (comparable to Off-Broadway).
-Oh developed an interest in theater after attending numerous stage performances.
-Whilst watching actors performed onstage, he realised he too wanted to act.
-He said, "At that time, I was just waiting for my time to get off work and felt bored with my work life.
+Oh relocated to Seoul in his early twenties to work in the interior design industry.
+His office was located in Daehakro, akin to Off-Broadway.
+Oh developed an interest in theater after frequently attending stage productions in the Dahakro.
+Inspired by these performances, he decided to pursue a career in acting.
+He later remarked, "At that time, I was just waiting for my time to get off work and felt bored with my work life.
 I thought that if I became an actor, I wouldn’t have to wait for work hours."

 Career

 Oh made his stage debut in 2006, appearing in the children's musical Bremen Musician.
-His first professional acting project was in the 2007 open-run musical Five Sketches of Love, in which he performed for two years.
+In 2007, he appeared in director Wi Seong-shin's musical Five Sketches of Love, an open-run production in Daehangno.
+The musical explores five romantic vignettes set in a motel.

 In 2009, Oh joined the cast of the musical Rocksitter.
 The musical, an adaptation of Lee Geun-sam's play Fishing Field War, portrays the unexpected encounter and evolving relationship between a bank clerk and a 60-year-old restaurant owner at a fishing spot.
 Oh and actress Lee Bong-ryun played multiple characters, including collectors, coffee shop owners, adulterous couples, elderly couples, and rescue workers.

 In 2013, Oh officially became a member of the theater company Ganda.
 Me and Grandpa, a play written by Min Jun-ho, was his first project with Theater Ganda.
 In 2014, Oh played a bar owner in the play Shall we go to karaoke and talk?
 The play depicts various episodes unfolding in a karaoke room.
 This production was the fourth work presented as part of the Ganda Theater Company's 10th-anniversary celebration.

 He was discovered onstage by director Yoo Je-won who offered him to audition for role in his television drama.
 He co-starred as kitchen assistant Choi Ji-woong in tvN fantasy drama series Oh My Ghost (2015), starring Jo Jung-suk, Park Bo-young, Kim Seul-gi and Kwak Si-yang.

 In 2021, Oh made a special appearance in Yoo Je-won's drama series Hometown Cha-Cha-Cha as Park Jung-woo, a college friend of Hong Du-sik.
 In June 2022, Oh signed an exclusive contract with Highzium Studio.